 Challenging careers abound in manufacturing, contracting, building operations and in the engineering of commercial, institutional and industrial building systems.
 These industries are looking for trained HVACR engineering technicians for a variety of positions, including applications engineer, project engineer, systems control, estimator, field technician, systems representative, control systems trainer and in-plant engineer.
 There also are many opportunities to be found with architectural and engineering firms.

-Note: There is a five-day on-campus laboratory session during the second summer.
+Note: There is a five-day on-campus laboratory session during the second fall semester.

 |Online||Jill Trinklein, Pre-Admission